robertolagos/robertolagos.github.io/_pages/research.md

 [Learning in the Shadows: Informality and Entrepreneurship in Brazil](/files/Informality_Draft.pdf) (with Yanran Guo)

 ### Work in progress
-Tax reform in the presence of informality in Brazil (Job market paper).
+Tax Reform in the Presence of Informality in Brazil (Job Market Paper).